joakim/ternary/readme.md

 check({ income: false, debt: undefined, assets: true,  history: false }) // "Reject"
 ```

-When working with ternary logic, it often makes sense to acknowledge the third value with `resolve`.
+When working with ternary logic, it often makes most sense to acknowledge the third value with the `resolve` conditional.

 If the example had used `collapse`, `undefined` would have been evaluated as `true`, effectively approving any loan application that would otherwise need review.
 Very generous, but not what you'd want.